Patients and Caregivers

 Do you have any tips for a successful registration?

-Use a computer (not a mobile device) to register and access your account.
 Have your valid Pennsylvania driver's license or state-issued ID (or change of address card if applicable) in front of you while registering as you will need to match the information exactly as it appears on the ID.
 Make sure that the information you are entering matches with PennDOT records if you have updated your address.
 Enter only the digits where numbers are required (no spaces, hyphens, etc.).

 How will I know if I registered successfully?